Ben0xA/DoUCMe/README.md

 # DoUCMe
-This leverages the NetUserAdd Win32 API to create a new machine account.
+This leverages the NetUserAdd Win32 API to create a new computer account.
 This is done by setting the usri1_priv of the USER_INFO_1 type to 0x1000.

 The primary goal is to avoid the normal detection of new user created events (4720).